MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Return Value

-Returns a random-access iterator that points to one past the last element.
+Returns a random-access const_iterator that points to one past the last element.

 ### Remarks

-`end` is used to test whether an iterator has reached the end of its string_view.
+`end` is used to test whether a const_iterator has reached the end of its string_view.
 The value returned by `end` should not be dereferenced.

 ## <a name="find"></a>  basic_string_view::find